 • leukemia;

-• the flow of some diseases of infectious nature is to include sepsis and returning typhus, malaria and brucellosis;
+• the course of some diseases of an infectious nature - this includes sepsis and relapsing fever, malaria and brucellosis;

 • poisoning chemicals and poisons.
-Most often, sulfonamides, lead and quinine are as provocateurs;
+The most common provocateurs are sulfonamides, lead and quinine;

-• flow of diabetes and other metabolic disorders;
+• the course of diabetes mellitus and other metabolic disorders;

 • malignant arterial hypertension;